jay7n/jay7n.github.io/source/_drafts/POST-request-method-1.md

 So our best practice is just to keep the rules as what it is, which really simplifies things.
 If we choose a **`application/x-www-form-urlencoded`** header, we should also provide the body with a value encoded by [`URLSearchParams`](); else if we pick up a **`multipart/form-data`** header then [`FormData`]() should be used to fill in the body.
 Don't mess them up.
 If a server rejects us, it means it doesn't follow HTTP rules, which is apparently their fault.

-However, manually maintaining the body message aligned with their declaration in the header is such a real pain.
-Some third-party libs like `Axios` can help us to handle them.
-With such libs we only need to specify the k-v pairs data as the JSON format, and they will encode them into correct relevant format according to content type you specified in the header.
+However, manually keeping the body messages to be aligned with their declarations in the header is such a real pain.
+Some third-party libs like `Axios` can help to handle them.
+With such libs we only need to specify the k-v pairs data as the JSON format, and they will be encoded into correct relevant formats according to content-type we specified in the header.

-##
+## With Binary Data

 Next comes the interesting part: a 'cv' with a file stored in my hard-drive is also a valid item.
 Its value no doubt is a binary data.
 Again as a reminder we do this by borrowing some kind of client API rather than manually hand write them somewhere.